Skip to main content

 How much is my personal injury case worth?

 Case value depends on medical bills, lost wages, injury severity, liability clarity, and insurance coverage.
 Minor soft tissue injuries might settle for $5,000-$15,000.
 Significant injuries with clear liability can reach $50,000-$500,000+.
-But there's no formula - each case is unique.
-We'll give you an realistic assessment based on similar cases, not inflated promises.
-If the at-fault party has minimal insurance, that limits recovery regardless of your injuries.
-We discuss realistic expectations upfront, not at settlement time.
+Every case is unique, and we evaluate each one based on the specific facts and circumstances.
+During your free consultation, we can review your situation and give you a better idea of what your case may be worth.

 How long does a personal injury case take?